Best merchant cash advance companies

 What is the best merchant cash advance company?

 There's no single best company, because every direct funder approves just one type of borrower — their "box."
 If your revenue, credit, industry, or time in business doesn't fit, you're declined or stuck with high-cost terms.
-The best approach is a managed broker like The Broker Shop that carries 50+ lenders under one umbrella, finds the one that fits you, and negotiates your terms.
+The best approach is a managed broker like The Broker Shop that carries the right funders under one umbrella, finds the one that fits you, and negotiates your terms.

 Why do merchant cash advance companies decline me?

-Why does the number of competing lenders affect my rate?
+Why does the number of the right funders affect my rate?

 When one funder sees your file, you get one take-it-or-leave-it offer with no leverage.
-When 50+ lenders compete for the same deal, they have to sharpen their factor rate and terms to win it.
+When you're matched to the right funders, they have to sharpen their factor rate and terms to win it.
 More competition for your file is the single biggest driver of a lower cost of capital.

 Is it better to use a broker or apply direct to a funder?

 Applying direct to one funder gives you one offer, if you fit their box.
-A managed broker submits your file to 50+ lenders at once, finds the ones that fit your situation, creates competition, and negotiates on your behalf.
-Reputable brokers are free to the business owner because the lender pays the broker fee at closing.
+A managed broker matches your file to the funders whose guidelines you meet, finds the ones that fit your situation, creates competition, and negotiates on your behalf.
+Reputable brokers are free to the business owner because the funder pays the broker fee at closing.

 What credit score do I need?